Web3 Product Analytics: Key Metrics, Retention Strategies, and Top Tools Compared [Formo vs Dune vs Nansen]

 Integrating social metrics with traditional analytics reflects the community-driven nature of Web3 projects, with future platforms likely incorporating community data alongside engagement metrics.

-Follow Formo on LinkedIn and Twitter, and join our community to learn more onchain growth insights!
+Follow Formo on LinkedIn and X to learn more onchain growth insights!

-What are the most important KPIs and metrics for Web3 product retention?
+What are the most important metrics for Web3 product retention?

-What common pitfalls should I avoid in Web3 analytics?
+What are the most common pitfalls in Web3 product analytics?

 How can I visualize and automate reporting for Web3 user retention?